Dobidop/easyItinerary/README.md

 ## Optional: AI Place Info (POI Server)

-The **Enhance with AI** button on resource cards can automatically fill in address, phone, opening hours, rating, and other details for places saved from Google Maps links.
-This requires a small companion server and an LLM API key.
+The **Enhance with AI** button on resource cards can automatically fill in address, phone, opening hours, rating, and other details for any saved URL.
+This requires a small companion server and an LLM API key (or a local model).

 ```bash
 # Copy the example config and fill in your details